CR-CTC: Consistency regularization on CTC for improved speech recognition: experiments

 \textbf{Datasets.} To evaluate the effectiveness of our proposed \emph{CR-CTC}, we conduct experiments on three publicly available ASR datasets: 1) LibriSpeech~\citep{librispeech}, which contains 1000 hours of English speech; 2) Aishell-1~\citep{aishell}, which consists of 170 hours of Mandarin speech; 3) GigaSpeech~\citep{gigaspeech}, comprising 10000 hours of English speech.

 \textbf{Implementation details.} Our experiments are performed using the icefall framework~\footnote{\url{https://github.com/k2-fsa/icefall}}, with Lhotse toolkit~\citep{lhotse} for data preparation.
-For regular ASR recipes in icefall, default parameter settings of SpecAugment~\citep{specaugment} include a time warping factor of 80, 2 frequency masking regions with a maximum width of 27, and 10 time masking regions with a maximum width of 100, along with a maximum masking fraction of 15\% specifically for time masking.
+For regular ASR recipes in icefall, default parameter settings of SpecAugment~\citep{specaugment} include a time warping factor of 80, 2 frequency masking regions with a maximum width of 27, and 10 time masking regions with a maximum width of 100, along with a maximum masking fraction of 15\% specifically for time masking~\footnote{See the SpecAugment implementation in Lhotse for more details: \url{https://github.com/lhotse-speech/lhotse/blob/master/lhotse/dataset/signal_transforms.py}}.
 In our \emph{CR-CTC} systems, we utilize larger amount of time masking through increasing both the number of time masking regions and the maximum masking fraction by a factor of 2.5.
 Speed perturbation~\citep{speed-perturb} with factors 0.9, 1.0 and 1.1 is applied to LibriSpeech~\citep{librispeech} and Aishell-1~\citep{aishell} datasets.
 The input features are 80-dimensional mel-spectrograms extracted using 25-ms windows with a 10-ms shift.
 For LibriSpeech and GigaSpeech datasets, we employ 500-class Byte Pair Encoding (BPE)~\citep{bpe} word pieces as modeling units, while for Aishell-1 dataset, we use 4336-class characters.
 By default, we set $\alpha$ in Equation~\ref{eq:loss_tot} to 0.2.
 Zipformer~\citep{zipformer}, which uses dropout~\citep{dropout} and stochastic depth~\citep{layer_dropout}, is used as our speech encoder due to its speed and high performance.
+It takes input features at frame rate of 100Hz, processes the sequence through 6 stacks with frame rates of 50Hz, 25Hz, 12.5Hz, 6.25Hz, 12.5Hz, and 25Hz, and finally produces the encoder output at frame rate of 25Hz.
 Following~\citep{zipformer}, pruned transducer~\citep{pruned-rnnt}, a highly optimized and memory-efficient version of transducer, is employed for comparison.
 Word-error-rate (WER) and character-error-rate (CER) are employed as ASR metrics for English and Mandarin datasets, respectively.
 As \emph{CR-CTC} requires two forward pass during training, we train \emph{CR-CTC} models with half the batch size and half the number of epochs compared to CTC models, ensuring a fair comparison in terms of training cost.
 Training configuration in terms of number of GPUs and training epochs are provided in Appendix Section~\ref{ssec:appendix_train_config}.
 For CTC and \emph{CR-CTC} systems, we use prefix search decoding~\citep{ctc} with a beam size of 4 for comparisons against other state-of-the-art models, and employ greedy search decoding for ablation studies.
 Results comparison between these two decoding methods are provided in Appendix Section~\ref{ssec:appendix_decoding}.
+For pruned transducer models, we use beam search decoding with beam size of 4~\citep{fast-decode}.
+For CTC/AED systems, we use joint decoding that combines CTC scores and AED scores~\citep{hybrid}.